The Swinging Balance

 Sometimes there’s a resistance, but that simply means you have to be very patient, very gentle, and very observant.
 If you push yourself too hard, it’s like pushing yourself on someone else.
 You want to be friends, but they’re not so sure yet, and the more you push, the more they step back.
 So you have to be more gentle, more indirect, with the idea in the back of your mind that eventually you will settle down here, just that it may take time.

-The reason we want to settle down here is that we want to observe the mind.
-The Buddha said that before he got started on his practice, he looked at the world and he said it was like fish in a stream that was drying up.
+The reason we want to settle down here is because we want to observe the mind.
+The Buddha said that before he got started on his practice, he looked at the world and saw that it was like fish in a stream that was drying up.
 The water was getting less and less and less, and the fish were struggling with one another to get that last little bit of water.
-And, of course, all of them were going to die.
-He said he looked at the world and just felt really dismayed.
+Of course, all of them were going to die.
+He said he looked at the world and felt really dismayed.
 But then he turned around and looked, and saw that the real problem is here in the heart.
 The heart is always going out there looking for happiness, but no matter how much you gain out there, you’re going to lose it.
 At one point he said that even if it rained gold coins, we wouldn’t have enough to satisfy our sensual desires.
 It’s this arrow of craving in the heart: That’s what’s making us suffer.
 This was his real insight: that no matter how bad things were on the outside, it is possible to develop skill inside so that you don’t have to suffer from those things.
-And if you’re not making yourself suffer, you’re placing less of a burden on others as well.
+If you’re not making yourself suffer, you’re placing less of a burden on others as well.

 But leading up to it, some people would have really strange experiences in their body, really strange visions, positive, negative, or their sense of the body would get distorted.
 I remember one time sitting with a group, and at the end of the session this one woman said she felt like she was sitting there with a body but no head, while all for that hour I had been sitting with the sense that all I had was a head and no body.
 I told her we should get together.
 She, by the way, was the one that gave me that old blanket that I still wear.